alekskimeu/alekskimeu/README.md

 </p>
 <br>
 <p>
 Hi!
-I'm a Software Developer based in Nairobi, Kenya 🇰🇪.
-I enjoy building stuff that solve problems with code.
+I'm a Software Developer based in Nairobi, Kenya.
 I am a limitless learner.
 I enjoy learning new technologies to keep up with the dynamic IT industry.
 There's always something new to learn, especially in IT😉.</p>
 <p>
 It's amazing that we live in an age where we can make many possibilities with technology and I am ready to collaborate with other developers in my career to develop solutions geared to help organizations increase productivity and accelerate business performance.
 </p>